awsdocs/amazon-ec2-user-guide/doc_source/ena-express.md

 + Handles some tasks directly in the network layer, such as packet reordering on the receiving end, and most retransmits that are needed\.
 This frees up the application layer for other work\.

 **Note**
-If your application sends or receives a high volume of packets per second, and needs to minimize P50 latency, [Enhanced networking](enhanced-networking.md) might be a better fit for your network\.
+If your application sends or receives a high volume of packets per second, and needs to optimize for latency most of the time, especially during periods when there is no congestion on the network, [Enhanced networking](enhanced-networking.md) might be a better fit for your network\.

+During periods of time when network traffic is light, you might notice a slight increase in packet latency \(tens of microseconds\) when the packet uses ENA Express\.
+During those times, applications that prioritize specific network performance characteristics can benefit from ENA Express as follows:
++ Processes can benefit from increased maximum single flow bandwidth from 5 Gbps to 25 Gbps within the same subnet\.
++ Longer running processes should experience reduced tail latency during periods of network congestion\.
++ Processes can benefit from a smoother and more standard distribution for network response times\.

 ## Prerequisites<a name="ena-express-prerequisites"></a>